 Prior to requesting a status or family centered case resolution conference the respondent must have made an appearance in the case and the party making the request must have served his/her preliminary declaration of disclosure on the other party.

-Rule 190 adopted effective January 1, 2013.
+Rule 701.1 amended effective July 1, 2014; adopted effective January 1, 2013.

 Rule 701.5 Related Cases